Skip to main content

 About

-Deconstruction Simulator: Prologue is a single player role playing game.
+Deconstruction Simulator: Prologue is a single player and multiplayer open world role playing game with a economy theme.
 It was developed by Games Incubator and was released on March 31, 2025.
 It received mostly positive reviews from players.

 In the free Prologue you can expect: DESTRUCTION Save/load system Company personalization 3 exciting contracts to complete 5 tools of destruction 5 tools for dismantling Wrecking ball!
 Set of orders to fulfill Garage expansionDEMOLISH, RECOVER, SELLFind the contract of your dreams.
 Demolish and dismantle.
 Recover building materials and valuable items, then sell them for profit or recycle t…